Adwaithmadhusudhanan/practice-git/README.md

-this is a reppo for practising git -version control system
+this is a reppo for practising git -version control system!!!!! pp